numbershape/ml-foundations/01-math-foundations/linear-algebra/linear-algebra-notes.md

 ### Video 7: Inverse Matrices, Column Space and Null Space

-**Key Concepts:**
+**Key Concepts (with additional notes):**

 - Linear systems of equations:
-    - Linear Algebra lets us solve certain systems of equations (for example, 3 systems with 3 variables each)
+    - Linear Algebra lets us solve certain systems of equations (like 3 systems with 3 variables each)
-    - Variables are just scaled by some constant, and those scaled variables are added to each other
+    - Variables are scaled by some constant, and those scaled variables are added to each other
     - No exponents, variable multiplications and other complex forms
     - To prepare our equations, align variables on the left, constants on the right
     - Vertically line up similar variables, adding 0 coefficients if necessary